 - > A lump sum or partial payment of cash and/or employer stock.
-A distribution of less than all of your accounts is called a "partial termination distribution;" - > Monthly, quarterly, semiannual or annual installment payments; or - > A rollover of some or all of your accounts to an IRA or another eligible retirement plan. - Installment payments may be made for any period that does not extend beyond 15 years.
+A distribution of less than all of your accounts is called a "partial termination distribution;" - > Monthly, guarterly, semiannual or annual installment payments or. - > A rollover of some or all of your accounts to a PR-IRA or qualified retirement vehicle. - Installment payments may be made for any period that does not extend beyond 15 years.